k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.md

 ## Prerequisites
-Please review the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/About.html#Prerequisites">Prerequisites</a> topic first.
+Please review the <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/About.html#Prerequisites">Prerequisites</a> topic first.
 There are essential steps for installing and configuring Docker described in the prerequisites section.
 Please review these and the prerequisites.

-An important step is to ensure that Docker and the Docker Compose plugin are installed.
-These are described in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/About.html#3rd-party-software">3rd Party Software</a> topic, and the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html#install-docker-and-docker-compose-on-linux-macos-or-microsoft-windows">Docker and Docker Compose Installation</a> topic.
+A crucial step is to ensure that Docker and the Docker Compose plugin are properly installed.
+These are described in the <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/About.html#3rd-party-software">3rd Party Software</a> topic, and the <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.html#install-docker-and-docker-compose-on-linux-macos-or-microsoft-windows">Docker and Docker Compose Installation</a> topic.

 > Please use the native Docker Compose plugin and not the deprecated Python-based docker-compose utility.

-If installing Docker on Microsoft Windows, it is essential to review the instructions for <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html#using-the-windows-subsystem-for-linux-wsl">installing and using WSL</a>.
-If running Docker Desktop on Microsoft Windows, you also need to  <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/6-Docker-Compose.html#running-docker-desktop"> enable the WSL Linux distribution</a>.
+If installing Docker on Microsoft Windows, it is essential to review the instructions for <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.html#using-the-windows-subsystem-for-linux-wsl">installing and using WSL</a>.
+If running Docker Desktop on Microsoft Windows, you also need to  <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Docker-Compose.html#running-docker-desktop"> enable the WSL Linux distribution</a>.

 > Docker Desktop includes the Docker Compose plugin by default.
 WSL2 is strongly recommended when using Docker Desktop on Windows.